 - Genki Girl: Usually one in every play.
 Princess Jacqueline, Idalynn Marble, and Kimmi Larkin are straight examples respectively from Knights, See Amid, and Rose.
-Teresa in Abandon All Hope qualifies as a middle-aged version of the Genki Girl trope.
+Teresa in Abandon All Hope qualifies as a middle-aged version.

 - Just for Pun: Knights and See Amid are both littered with puns, between the country names in the former and the Christmas carol lyrics embedded in dialog in the latter.

 - Lemony Narrator: The Snowman in See Amid the Winter Snow is a textbook example.
 Teresa in Abandon All Hope is a variant.